Destroy All Monsters (band): Later developments and reunion

 A facsimile reprint of the Destroy All Monsters Magazine 1976–1979 was published by Primary Information in May, 2011.

 An exhibition curated by Mike Kelley and Dan Nadel titled Return of the Repressed: Destroy All Monsters 1973-1977 showing work by Mike Kelley, Jim Shaw, Cary Loren and Niagara opened at PRISM in Los Angeles on November 19, 2011 and ran through January 7, 2012.
 Accompanying the exhibition was a catalog published by PRISM and PictureBox, edited by Mike Kelley and Dan Nadel with an essay by Nicole Rudick.

 Mike Kelley was found dead in South Pasadena, California, on February 1, 2012, aged 57, having committed suicide.
 Sixteen days later, on February 17, 2012, Michael Davis died of liver failure, aged 68.

+Rob King died on November 4, 2023 in Ann Arbor of pneumonia at age 68.